yukinagae/sparkify-project/README.md

 - F1 score: 0.7478

 Since this modeling process is done for only the small subset of the dataset, more hyperparameter tuning might provide different results when using the original dataset.
-For a production use, this task would be performed on cloud enviroenment such as AWS or GCP to deal with the large dataset.
+For production use, this task would be performed on cloud environments such as AWS or GCP to deal with the large dataset.